r-grandorder/tri-hermes/en/pages/salem.md

 Okay.

 **Nezha:**
 Very well.
 If you won't come.
 To me.
 I'll come.
 To you!
-Hraaaaaah! ! !
+Hraaaaaah!!!

 **Single Horned Rhinoceros King:**
 Absorb!